A-Led-Weather/API/README.md

 ## Installation

-In production environment, this project is hosted on an apache http webserver using a virtual host and htaccess redirection to index.php.
+In production environment, this project is hosted on an Apache http webserver.
 But you can alternatively use php built-in server for a simple test and development context :

 - Clone the repository to your machine